 Graphites for Sintering

-Olmec Advanced Materials Ltd graphite is used throughout the pressure sintering industry to produce graphite moulds.
+Olmec Advanced Materials Ltd supply graphites for sintering.
+Graphite is used throughout the pressure sintering industry for the production of graphite moulds.
 Our isostatically moulded graphite provides superb performance in extreme heat and pressure environments used in the sintering process.

 There are many advantages of using Olmec Advanced Materials Ltd graphite in the sintering process.
 These include:

 - Fast heating-cooling cycle of graphite